mstksg/inCode/copy/entries/typed-sm-lc-1.md

 ### What we gained

-Now all of the previous examples "bad" examples we gave are finally
+Now all of the previous "bad" examples we gave are finally
 compiler-verified:

 ```haskell